pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 Because we use Docker to take out most of the edge cases with various operating systems and simplify the development environment for our users, these files will be written to a file system located inside the eris keys container.
 As we go through this tutorial we will explain a bit about what that means.
 When we are using containers, these containers are not built to *hold* data, but rather are built to hold what is needed to run processes.
 But, if we're making keypairs, then we definitely want to *keep* these.

-To accomplish this, we will use use the `eris` tooling only.
+To accomplish this, we will use the `eris` tooling only.
 First we need to start the eris-keys daemon:

 ```bash
 eris services start keys